algobulls/pyalgostrategypool/README.md

 [pr]: https://help.github.com/articles/using-pull-requests/

 ### Rewards
 This is our official pool of FREE algorithmic trading strategies.
 If you are interested in contributing to this repo, please reach out to [developers@algobulls.com](mailto:developers@algobulls.com).
-Get credits for unlimited trading access on the AlgoBulls platform by contributing to this repo.
+You can get credits for unlimited trading access on the AlgoBulls platform by contributing to this repo and more benefits!

 ### Changelog
 See [CHANGELOG.md](https://github.com/algobulls/pyalgostrategypool/blob/master/CHANGELOG.md).